arex388/Arex388.AspNetCore/README.md

 - `UseFeatures` to enable the `FeaturesViewLocationExpander`
 - `UseIdentityProvider` to configure the `IdentityProvider` to be injectable
 - `UseSimpleSlugifyParameterTransformer` to enable the `SimpleSlugifyParameterTransformer`
-- `UseTokenProvider` to configure the `TokenProvider` to be injectable

 Here's the `Startup` code: